camilovelezr/aithena/deployments/helm/README.md

 # Helm deployments

-This directory contains kubernetes deployments of various projects using helm charts.
+This directory contains full stack kubernetes deployments of various projects using helm charts.

 Currently:

 - `ask-aithena-chart` rag app
 - `arxiv-ingestion-job-chart` arxiv ingestion
+- `ai-review-chart` ai assisted literature review app

+If you would rather deploy only an app and reuse the underlying services and agents, please deploy the individual app helm charts.

 For any helm chart: